mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

 It will show:
 ![](images/haproxy-cluster-stats.png)

-All Control Plane EndPoints *DOWN*
+Notice all Control Plane EndPoints are *DOWN*

 * kube-mast01:6443
 * kube-mast02:6443
 * kube-mast03:6443

+This will be fixed once we setup our Kubernetes Master nodes.

 ### Test High Availability